6tablespoonsunsalted buttercut into 1 Tablespoon pats

 Place the turkey in the oven and roast for 2 hours.
 Carefully remove the foil from the turkey.
 Increase the oven temperature to 400 degrees and cook the turkey for another hour, or until the internal temperature of the breast reaches 165 degrees F and the skin is golden and crispy.

-Remove the turkey from the oven and let it rest briefly before carving.
+Remove the turkey from the oven and let it rest for 30-45 minutes before carving.

 This recipe is for a 12 pound bird.
 You will add 15 minutes per pound at the 325 degree cooking time.
 The temperature increase at the end does not change.
 Here is a handy list of how long to cook your turkey at different weights: